knennigtri/Import-Evernote-into-AEM/README.md

  ![OSGi Configs](images/screenshot_configurations.png)

 * ui.apps:
- * The main component is components/content/evernote
+ * The main component is components/content/note-viewer
-   * Once Evernote assets are imported, they can be added to the evernote component via the AssetFinder under the group called "Evernote Notes"
+   * Once Evernote assets are imported, they can be added to the evernote component via the AssetFinder under the group called "Evernote"
  * config nodes for custom logs, service user mapping, and this projects config
- * There are also some basic page and general components to use with the demo
 * ui.content: A basic website to use the Evernote component

 ## How to build

-To build all the modules run in the project root directory the following command with Maven 3:
+To build all the modules run in the project root directory the following command with Maven 3.2.5:

     mvn clean install